XPRNetwork/eosio.evm/README.md

 - `account` - EOSIO account associated with Ethereum account
 - `nonce` - Current nonce of the account
 - `code` - Contract code for Ethereum account if present
-- `balance` - 256 bit balance stored as a bigint (shows as big endian when printed)
+- `balance` - 256 bit balance stored as a bigint (shows as big endian when printed).
+The precision is 10^18 as specified in Ethereum whitepaper.
+Therefore, 1 EOS is represented as 1000000000000000000, which is de0b6b3a7640000 in big-endian hex.

 ```c++
 struct AccountState {